pitronicteam/FOC_ESC-hardware/README.md

 ## Getting Start

-Open the issue page and submit what you think to us.
+Open the issues page and submit what you think to us.